 SRS accounts have very low interest rates - if you keep it in the SRS account.
 When we say incredibly low, we’re saying they’re fixed at just 0.05%.

 But, these low interest rates are only a disadvantage if you don’t invest the funds.
 If you don’t invest the funds, you’d be in better shape to keep the money in cash and avoid tying them up for decades.

 So, if you open an SRS account, just make sure you invest it.
 If you contribute $15,000 SGD per annum and you keep it in cash, you’ll have $300,000 SGD after 20 years; but if you instead invest the savings at 6% net returns per annum, you'll have $550,000+ SGD after the same 20 years.

 Investments can be taxed at withdrawal

-But then when it comes to investing the funds, don’t stop at the ones offered by your bank, as the list will not be complete.
+But, when it comes to investing the funds, don’t stop at the ones offered by your bank, as their list of funds won't be complete.
 Do your homework and look at fees and management strategies.
-If in doubt, ask your preferred fund manager or financial advisor if they’re eligible for investments with SRS.
-StashAway accepts SRS funds for investment.
+If in doubt, ask your preferred fund manager or financial advisor if they can invest your SRS.
+Or, invest your SRS with StashAway.

 You may also be interested in: 4 Ways to Make the Most of Your SRS Account